systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 A cat adoption website that nobody can reach from the outside world would be a sad, lonely website.
 To fix that, you need to add an Ingress rule to your `Security Group`.
 Select the AWS `Ingress` asset from the Asset Panel, and place it in the `Region` frame.
 I like to put it right in the middle of the Frame.

 Connect the `Security Group` to the `Ingress` rule.
-Then, observe that the `Ingress` component has an input socket named `Exposed Ports` - and suspiciously, your Docker `Image` has an output socket with the same name.
+Then, observe that the `Ingress` asset has an input socket named `Exposed Ports` - and suspiciously, your Docker `Image` has an output socket with the same name.
 Connect the Docker `Image` to the `Ingress` rule.

 ![Connect a Security Group and Ingress Rule](/tutorial-img/03-deploy_containerized_app/connect_a_security_group_and_ingress_rule.png)

 Select the `Ingress` rule, and switch to the Code tab in the `Selected Assets Panel`.
 Check out how System Initiative has written the `IpPermissions` automatically.
 You now have a single configuration attribute, the ExposedPorts of your Docker `Image`, automatically configuring the Operating System, EC2 User Data, and your `Ingress` rule.

 Select your Docker `Image`, go to the `Selected Assets Panel` (Attributes tab), and change the ExposedPort to <code>8080/tcp</code> rather than <code>80/tcp</code>.
-You will see System Initiative calculate the scope of the update, then show that it is updating the configuration of all 3 impacted Components on the Workspace!
+You will see System Initiative calculate the scope of the update, then show that it is updating the configuration of all 3 impacted Assets on the Workspace!

 That was fun, but let's switch it back to port 80.
 Select the Docker `Image`, go to the `Selected Assets Panel` (Attributes tab), and change ExposedPort back to 80/tcp.